shwu97/ProSeminar/README.md

 Findeisen and hie team.

-Get the newest update in the update.txt document.
+Get the newest update in the update.txt document before conducting new simulation.